Cayden

 • Caden: an older form, close to the original Gaelic

 Personally, I find that each variant carries its own story, a bit like different chapters of the same book.
-I have a friend named Kayden with a Y, it gives him a little unique touch, don’t you think?
+I have a friend named Kayden with a Y, it gives him a little unique side, don’t you think?

-Character traits and symbolism associated with the first name Cayden: seriousness, curiosity, and friendliness
+Personality traits and symbolism associated with the first name Cayden: seriousness, curiosity, and friendliness

 Some little anecdotes and surprising facts about the first name Cayden